-Aikman was the son of an Angus Laird, and although he initially planned on a career in business after studying law at Edinburgh University, the deaths of his eldest brother and his father meant that he inherited the family estate at Carnie, Arbroath as a young man.
-He was then at liberty to pursue art as his vocation, and emerged as the leading Scottish Painter of his generation.
-Aikman’s early portraits show the influence of St John Baptist of Medina
+(Scottish, 1682–1731) was a Scottish-born portrait painter.
+The son of an Angus Laird, Aikman initially planned on a career in business after studying law at Edinburgh University.
+However, the deaths of his eldest brother and father meant that he inherited the family estate at Carnie, Arbroath, as a young man.
+He was then free to pursue art as his vocation, and emerged as the leading Scottish painter of his generation.
+Aikman’s early portraits show the influence of Sir John Baptist of Medina

-It was with the Duke of Argyll’s backing that the artist was able to move to London in 1720 to establish himself with similar success to that which he had experienced in Edinburgh and was able to raise his head price to eight guineas.
-By 1725 he was commissioned to paint a portrait of the Prime Minister, Sir Robert Walpole.
+It was with the duke’s backing that the artist was able to move to London in 1720 to establish himself with similar success to that which he had experienced in Edinburgh.
+In 1725, he was commissioned to paint a portrait of the prime minister, Sir Robert Walpole.
 He went on to paint other leading members of parliament and the aristocracy, as well as an impressive portrait of the architect William Kent